This is How You Use Social Proof to Make More Sales

 When we buy things online, there’s a significant degree of uncertainty.
 It’s not like going into a store where we can touch, feel and even test a product.

 Sure.
-A good website will have all the benefits and features laid out for you.
+A good website and landing pages will have all the benefits and features laid out for you.

 But we don’t really trust marketers, do we?